 5. The proposed plan matches the projected budget in scope and breadth (10%).

 Application Review: Application review will be conducted by a joint review process managed by GBHI, the Alzheimer’s Association, and the Alzheimer’s Society.

 The mechanism of the award is an individual grant for the pilot project proposed in the application.

 Budget summary and budget narratives are required and must be submitted with the application.
 Budget narratives are to provide budget line justification, including known details and reasoning associated with all salary related costs.
-If the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.

-Allowable costs include (but are not limited to):
+Allowable costs include but are not limited to: